aws/aws-cdk-rfcs/text/0400-appmonitor-l2.md

 ### Authorizer

-By default, AppMonitor creates a new Amazon Cognito identity pool and uses it to authenticate the put event.
+By default, when you create a new `AppMonitor` construct, CDK creates a new Amazon Cognito identity pool.
+This identity pool is used by CloudWatch to...

 #### Use an existing Amazon Cognito identity pool